 I've got that Rilke novel, and Pessoa's "novel", but have yet to tackle either.
 I really enjoy the plays of Lorca, if they count as prose.

-― When two tribes go to war, he always gets picked last (James Morrison), Wednesday, 26 August 2009 00:23 (nine years ago) Permalink
+― When two tribes go to war, he always gets picked last (James Morrison), Wednesday, 26 August 2009 00:23 (thirteen years ago) link